All staff, students and PhD Researchers are asked to consult the University advice which will be regularly updated regularly on this site.

 Coronavirus webinar for international students

-We will be running a webinar for international students every Monday and Thursday at 1530hrs (BST) where International Student Experience staff will be available to answer any questions you may have.
+We will be running a webinar for international students every Monday at 1530hrs (BST) where International Student Experience staff will be available to answer any questions you may have

 You can also submit your questions in advance of the webinar.